rackerlabs/design-system/_component_design/vertical-stepper.md

 ### Error

-Error states occur inline within the scope of the input and controls component used within the content area.
+Error states occur inline within the scope of the input and controls component that is used in the content area.
 Error messages take on the error message styling defined for that particular component.
 See [Inputs and controls]({{site.baseurl}}/components/inputs-and-controls.html) for more information.

-A completed step can also encounter an error when a user invalidates previously-entered data.
-In these cases use a confirmation modal to warn a user that previously-entered data will be deleted.
+A completed step can also encounter an error when the user invalidates previously entered data.
+In these cases, use a confirmation modal to warn the user that previously entered data will be deleted.

 {% endcolumn %}